SAP-samples/btp-azure-opensap/Week4/Unit3/README.md

 unzip <DPAgent ZIP File>
 ```

-> Note: double check if the DPAgent installer file was succesfully copied using the **ls** command to lis the directories content.
+> Note: double check if the DPAgent installer file was succesfully copied using the **ls** command to list the directories content.

 ![Unzip DPAgent Installer](./images/unzip_installer.png)